If you’re trying to turn your blog into a meaningful business, then you’ll want to look like a pro blogger from Day 1.

 Let’s say the kids make a mess in the house.
 You write up a blog post about how you cleaned it up.
 It’s sort of funny, sort of serious, and you offer a lesson learned at the end of it – like when it’s quiet, you know the kids are getting into trouble.

-When you write with specificity, then the brands which are involved in your post might take notice of you.
+When you write using specifics, then the brands which are involved in your post might take notice of you.
 They might see that your stories are authentic, funny, and reach out to their core consumer.

-Even if you don’t have sponsored posts, write like they are a post that has been sponsored.
+Even if you don’t have sponsored posts yet, then you should write like your posts have been sponsored.
 This will make you look like a pro blogger a position yourself for a nice sponsor payout.

 #3.
 Don’t settle for a selfie in the bio or “about me” page.

 Being a pro blogger means thinking differently in all aspects of your blog.
-Just one little touch of amateurism can offer a visitor the wrong impression if that happens to be the first thing they see.
-Since blogging is so personal, many visitors want to know about the blog’s author before they actually commit to reading the a blog on a consistent basis.
+Just one little touch of amateurism can offer a new visitor the wrong impression.
+Since blogging is personal, many visitors want to know about the blog’s author before they actually commit to reading the a blog on a consistent basis.